mobizt/FirebaseClient/README.md

 This library does not run any background process in FreeRTOS task or schedule task and timer ISR.

 To maintaining the async tasks, you have to place the code for `Maintain Authentication and Async Operation Queue` in the infinite loop e.g. main `loop()` function, timer or scheduler cyclically event's callback function or infinite loop in FreeRTOS task (as in ESP32).

+> [!WARNING]
+> Don't use delay in the loop when async task is running because it will block the process in the queue to run.

 For ESP32's `FreeRTOS` task, the CPU Core 1 is recommend for safely operation even the library is async operation but the SSL/TLS handshake during establishing the new server connection of the SSL client is the blocking process which can leed to wdt reset error.